nanodlp/docs/guide/controller-board.md

 Early NanoDLP controller board firmware limit Z-Axis height to 200mm on more recent one limit is 500mm.
 Modifying this limit require firmware flash/change.

+## Marlin firmware

+You can use [Marlin source code ready to use with NanoDLP controller board](https://github.com/nanodlp/Marlin/tree/nanodlp) to customize firmware on your controller board.

 ## NanoDLP Shield

 These are unofficial controller boards based on early NanoDLP hardware design, use of these board are not suggested due to weaknesses.